Know before you go

-Today, the wood still reflects this mix with a number of additions including small-leaved lime, rowan and hazel.
+More woodland was planted in 1980, with native trees and shrubs. and there are two small ponds where great crested newts have been seen.
+Today, the wood still has a mix of trees including small-leaved lime, rowan and hazel.
 A magnificent line of hornbeam graces the eastern end and there are some fine yews.

-Long-tailed tit, jay, nuthatch, treecreeper and the diminutive wren are regulars amongst the woodland, and obvious signs of badger and fox activity can be seen on the ground.
-Although rather poor, the ground flora contains surprises like wood-sorrel, and autumn brings a range of fungi.
-One of the less shaded ponds supports a small community of bulrush, sedge and rush where a number of dragonflies display and great crested newt have established.
+Long-tailed tit, jay, nuthatch, treecreeper and the diminutive wren are regulars in the woodland, The woodland floor contains surprises like wood-sorrel, and autumn brings a range of fungi.
+One of the less shaded ponds has bulrush, sedge and rush where a number of dragonflies dart around.